ovh/cds/docs/content/docs/tutorials/step_by_step_build_deploy.md

 * Click on 'Add job'
 * Add the first step 'CheckoutApplication'
 * Add a second step 'Script'.
 The content of the script is `mvn package``
-* The third step is 'Artifact Upload', to upload your builded binary
+* The third step is 'Artifact Upload', to upload your built binary
 * And the last step is 'JUnit'.
 This step is 'always executed' and let you to see test results on UI.
 * Last thing about the 'build-pipeline': as you use mvn, you probably want to add `mvn` and `java`.
 Click on Requirements link then add binaries prerequisites.